benchan911/tp/docs/UserGuide.md

 Step by step guide:

-    User:   performance add
+    >>> performance add
-    PAC:    Please key in the name of event that you wish to access to its student's performance.
+    Please key in the name of event that you wish to access to its student's performance.
-    User:   event
+    >>> event

 If the event is found, you can choose to add the student's result by manually key in each student, or you may choose the alternative provided by PAC: record using a current name list.
 Do note that you have to have an existing name list before you are using this short cut.
 The following will show a success example of using a current name list to add performance.

-    PAC:    Would you like to import an existing student list?
+    Would you like to import an existing student list?
 If yes, input 'yes'.
 Else, input anything.
-    User:   yes
+    >>> yes
-    PAC:    Please choose the name list you wish to use. (shows a list of list names)
+    Please choose the name list you wish to use. (shows a list of list names)
-    User:   1
+    >>> 1
-    PAC:    Please key in the result for student (student1 name)
+    Please key in the result for student (student1 name)
-    User:   A
+    >>> A
-    PAC:    The result of student (student name) has been added successfully under event (event name)
-    PAC:    Please key in the result for student (student2 name) ...
+    The result of student (student name) has been added successfully under event (event name) Please key in the result for student (student2 name) ...

 #### 4.3.2.
 Delete Performance